2005-04-22 – Evolution-data-server

 Of course, there are minor problems left, like gcc thinking that it

-installs the 64 bit libraries into /usr/lib/i486-linux/x86_64-linux
+installs the 64 bit libraries into /usr/lib/i486-linux/x86_64-linux,

 that it currently can’t compile for 64 bit due to the symlink from

-being missing and other minor stuff like that.
+libgcc_s_64.so being missing and other minor stuff like that.
 It

 seems glibc also needs a minor adjustment (just a missing symlink from

-to i386-linux
+i486-linux to i386-linux in /usr/include).

 As a final test, I scp-ed the 64 bit binary I built (after having

-symlink by hand) to an AMD64, and it works
+created the libgcc_s_64 symlink by hand) to an AMD64, and it works

 beautifully there.